Cassandra is a scalable and fault-tolerant NoSQL database system. For more information visit http://cassandra.apache.org/.

 - checking for ports opened to 9160 via firewall rules

 The services discovered are displayed on the Cassandra Services page in the Resources menu.
-After you install the monitoring agent and configure the Cassandra plugin on your instances, Stackdriver Monitoring populates the Cassandra Services page with inventory and metrics.
+After you install the Monitoring agent and configure the Cassandra plugin on your instances, Monitoring populates the Cassandra Services page with inventory and metrics.

-The Cassandra plugin requires version 5.5.0-257 or later of the monitoring agent.
-To update the agent, see Upgrading the agent.
+The Cassandra plugin requires version 5.5.0-257 or later of the Monitoring agent.
+To update the agent, go to Upgrading the agent.